 Here are seven questions that will get you started.

 1. What’s in my tap water?

 Does your mayor, city councilmember or state representative know what are the biggest concerns for your local tap water?
-Do they realize that even if tap water meets federal standards, that doesn’t mean it’s free of potentially harmful contaminants?
-It could still contain neurotoxic or cancer-causing chemicals, many of which are not covered under federal drinking water regulations.
+Do they realize that even if the tap water meets federal standards, that doesn’t mean it’s free of potentially harmful contaminants?
+Your tap water could contain neurotoxic or cancer-causing chemicals, many of which are not covered under federal drinking water regulations.

 2. Why are these contaminants in my water?

-Tap water contaminants could be in the river or groundwater that supplies your system, but not be removed by treatment processes before being piped to your home.
+Tap water contaminants could be in the river or groundwater that supplies your system and not get removed by treatment processes before being piped to your home.
 Some contaminants are produced by the treatment process itself.

 At the local level, a change in the process used at a water treatment plant can make a big difference, and scientists are working on new and improved technologies to treat tap water.
 But such changes and technologies can be expensive to adopt, particularly for small water utilities, so state and federal support for water infrastructure is essential.

 5. What are you doing to create sustainable funding for our water systems?

-U.S. water systems are in urgent need of investment.
-In its 2017 Infrastructure Report Card, the American Society of Civil Engineers gave the nation’s water infrastructure a "D." According to research by the the Environmental Protection Agency Water Infrastructure and Resiliency Finance Center, the U.S. needs to invest more than $600 billion in water infrastructure improvements over the next 20 years.
+U.S. water systems urgently need investment.
+In its 2017 Infrastructure Report Card, the American Society of Civil Engineers gave the nation’s water infrastructure a "D." According to research by the Environmental Protection Agency Water Infrastructure and Resiliency Finance Center, the U.S. needs to invest more than $600 billion in water infrastructure improvements over the next 20 years.